Vintage Collectibles - SOLD ITEMS

 "Severson was among the many seeking alternate lifestyle solutions, but wanted to go out the door with a plea for the oceans and our planet.
 The bigger the venue the better, it seemed, and Hollywood volunteered (with strings attached).
 Changes were made to make the film more commercial, with the final release gaining and losing.

 "It remains a blast of color and '60s images.
 The original poster was painted by Rick Griffin, and rejected by Hollywood as much too 'scary.'"

 Forget the Hollywood poster; here's the original!

-This original handbill is in good condition, about 80 percent of mint.
-Diagonal creases and light wrinkling as shown in scan.
-No tack holes or tape marks.
+This original handbill is in good condition, about 75 percent of mint.
+Multiple tack holes in each corner as shown in scan.
+Small loss at top right corner.
+No significant creases or tears.
 Light to moderate wear overall.
 Very few of these posters have survived 40 years in any condition...This piece will look great matted and framed!

 Guaranteed original and authentic.
 Packaged in an archival-quality clear plastic sleeve with an acid-free mat backing board.

 Measures approximately 8 inches wide by 10 inches tall.

 We'd be happy to try and locate one for you.